isabella232/demo-grafana-metrics/README.md

 **HOWTO**

-1. Login to confluent cloud using an account with organization admin privileges.
+1. Use `confluent login` to login to Confluent Cloud using an account with organization admin privileges.

 2. Run `auth-setup.sh` to generate service account and API key.